Gallery-of-Kaeon/Kaeon-JS/README.md

 <h2 align="center">What is Kaeon United?</h2>

-Kaeon United is an HTML and JavaScript application framework designed with to meet the following goals:
+Kaeon United is an HTML and JavaScript application framework designed to meet the following goals:

 * To allow the use of the node.js require function in the browser, even when the path is dynamic.